stefanbund/SDLC-GITHUB/README.md

 # STARTUP SCHOOL
 Welcome to CIS 315, Introduction to Systems Analysis and Design, Cal Poly's answer to the age-old question, what should we build

+##Due November 8
+Please review concepts related to the Business Model Canvas, and discuss with your group.
+Adjust your systems analysis (UML, User Interfaces) and BPMN/BMM to account for new ideas you generate.
+Update your PPT and present.

 ##Due October 27th
 Please update your systems analysis to accomodate a PESTLE, 5 Forces business analysis, encapsulated in a Venn Diagram, where you transpose PESTLE factors.
 Present in class.